aneurokumar/website/content/Second Brain/how milliq water systems produce pure, laboratory grade water.md

 This is the process to remove all dissolved salts.
 For deionization to work, the water must go through two [[./ion channels|ion exchange]] components.

 *Step 1: Releasing H+ (hydrogen) ions*
-How it works is the metallic ions in water stick themselves to the "exchange material," and then the exchange material releases hydrogen ions in proportion.
-This allows the overall electrical charges to be balanced.
-The water is partially treated at this point because the positive metallic ions are removed.
-Now it has a bunch of H+ ions and is acidic.
-So it goes to step 2.
+The metallic ions in water stick themselves to the "exchange material," and then the exchange material releases a proportionate amount of hydrogen ions.
+This balances the overall electrical charge.

 > **Examples**: A sodium ion (Na+) displaces one hydrogen ion (H+); Calcium ion (Ca+) displaces 2, Ferric ion (Fe+++) displaces 2, etc.

+At this point, the water is partially treated because the positive metallic ions are removed.
+However, with a bunch of new H+ ions, it's also become acidic.
+To fix it, we go to step 2.

 *Step 2: releasing OH- (hydroxyl) ions*
 The water treated in step 1 goes to another unit with anion exchange material.
 This exchange material usually has replaceable hydroxyl anions and fixed irreplaceable cations.